TariqBkn/gemography_backend_coding_challenge/README.md

 *   ## Routes :

-    After authenticating, the JWT should be added to the Authorization header after "Bearer " with every request.
+    After authenticating, the JWT should be added to the Authorization header after "Bearer " with every request to the endpoints below (all of them can be reached with GET requests):

     1. List the languages used by the 25 trending repositories:

         <center>_localhost:8081/api/v1/repositories/trending/languages_</center>